mitkko/csdpeek-cordova/README.md

 2. Search for the attributes of a single specific player by name - case insensitive but based on entire name string as displayed in the game.
 3. Search for all players in the (save) game at or above a specified potential threshold.
 4. Results will appear in the space underneath.

----
-# N.B.
-*This is not a real project and is unlikely to be developed further.
-There is no intention for publishing the resulting app, so as a result there is no **signed release apk** but there is a compiled [debug version](../master/platforms/android/app/build/outputs/apk/debug/).*